girip11/python_learning/python3_absolute_beginners/chapter_11_1_modules.md

 import tryouts.simple_package
 ```

-* If the module is not imported already, then the python interpreter dows the following to load the module.
+* If the module is not imported already, then the python interpreter does the following to load the module.

 > When a module named `spam` is imported, the interpreter first searches for a **built-in module** with that name.
 If not found, it then searches for a file named `spam.py` in a list of directories given by the variable `sys.path`
-> The variable sys.path is a list of strings that determines the interpreter’s search path for modules. `sys.path` is initialized from these locations:
+> The variable `sys.path` is a list of strings that determines the interpreter’s search path for modules. `sys.path` is initialized from these locations:
 >
 > * The directory containing the input script (or the current directory when no file is specified).
 > * PYTHONPATH (a list of directory names, with the same syntax as the shell variable PATH).